 - certain medications for treating high cholesterol

-Before taking vitamin E supplements, people using these medications should talk with a healthcare professional to determine a safe dosage of vitamin E that will not affect how well their other treatments work.
+Before taking vitamin E supplements, it is best to speak with a healthcare professional.
+They can help determine a safe dosage of vitamin E that will not interact with other treatments.

-Vitamin E is a potent antioxidant that provides a variety of anti-inflammatory benefits.
-Clinical studies suggest that oral or topical supplementation may help reduce inflammation in people with eczema and provide relief from some of the most bothersome symptoms.
+Some evidence suggests that oral or topical supplementation may help reduce inflammation in people with eczema and provide relief from some of the symptoms.